Modernizing Authentication — What It Takes to Transform Secure Access

 Data security has traditionally been seen as a matter of locking down data in a physical location, such as a data center.
 But as data migrates across networks, borders, mobile devices, and into the cloud and Internet of Things (IoT), focusing solely on the physical location of data is no longer relevant.

 To prevent disclosure of sensitive corporate data to unauthorized people in this new corporate environment, data needs to be secured.
 Encryption and data masking are two primary ways for securing sensitive data, either at rest or in motion, in the enterprise.
-It is an important part of endpoint security.
+They are important parts of endpoint security and any enterprise's optimal security posture.

 Encryption is the process of encoding data in such a way that only authorized parties can access it.
 Using homomorphic encryption, sensitive data in plaintext is encrypted using an encryption algorithm, generating ciphertext that can only be read if decrypted.